silverwind/droppy/README.md

     node server.js

 Files will be placed in **./files/**.
-This folder and the listening port (default 80) can be changed in the source.
+The server will listen on [127.0.0.1:80](http://127.0.0.1/).
+These two settings can be changed on the first few lines in the source.